dk14/bell/README.md

   - always return 1
   - randomly return hidden parameter or inverted value of hidden parameter

 Calculate [S](http://en.wikipedia.org/wiki/CHSH_inequality) based on this statistic.
-You will receive S > 2  with 50% probabilty.
+You will receive S > 2  with 50% probability.
 So CHSH will be violated without any non-local magic!

 ## MatLab simulation